SummerSlam (2011): Background

-The event was held at Staples Center in Los Angeles, California.
+The 24th annual SummerSlam was the third of six consecutive years for the event to be held at the Staples Center in Los Angeles, California.

-SummerSlam is an annual pay-per-view (PPV) produced every August by WWE since 1988—in April 2011, the promotion ceased going by its full name of World Wrestling Entertainment, with "WWE" becoming an orphaned initialism.
+SummerSlam is an annual professional wrestling pay-per-view (PPV) event produced every August by WWE since 1988.
 Dubbed "The Biggest Party of the Summer", it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and Survivor Series, referred to as the "Big Four".
 It has since become considered WWE's second biggest event of the year behind WrestleMania.
-The 2011 event was the 24th SummerSlam and was scheduled to be held on August 14, 2011, at Staples Center in Los Angeles, California for the third consecutive year.
+The 24th SummerSlam was scheduled to be held on August 14, 2011, at the Staples Center in Los Angeles, California for the third consecutive year.
 It featured wrestlers from the Raw and SmackDown brand divisions.

 Much like the previous year's SummerSlam, WWE promoted the event with its SummerSlam Axxess fan convention, held at the Nokia Plaza in LA Live on August 13 and 14.
 R&B singer Cee Lo Green performed both "'Bright Lights Bigger City", the official theme song for the event, and his hit "Forget You" during the broadcast.
 The commentators for this event were Michael Cole, Jerry Lawler, and Booker T.

+This was the first SummerSlam held to be promoted under the company's shortened trade name of WWE, as following WrestleMania XXVII in April, the company ceased using its full name of World Wrestling Entertainment, although that remains the legal name of the company.